N1lzh/RAM-Simulator/README.md

 1. Clone the repository
 2. Compile the project with something like `kotlinc $(find src/main/kotlin -name "*.kt") -include-runtime -d main.jar`
 3. Run the project with `kotlin -classpath main.jar MainKt`
-4. Follow the instructions in the console
+4. Follow the instructions in the console.
+File paths need to be specified from the content root.
+Best option is to put all your program.txts into `src/main/resources`.

 **NOTE:** This explains how to compile and run the project via console.
 You can also do all of this directly in IntelliJ IDEA.